-Our Rector or a member of the Ministry team is willing to call at any time and looks forward to hearing from you, if you feel a visit from him might be of help.
+Our Rector or a member of the Ministry team is willing to call at any time and looks forward to hearing from you, if you feel a visit from them might be of help.

 Every year we hold an Memorial Service in October.
-The Rector reads out the names of all who have died in the last two years and includes other names by request.
+The names of all who have died in the last two years are read out.
+Other names can be included by request.

 Hymns for funeral services